SenseNet/sncom-resources/_posts/2019-01-10-moving-client-packages-to-monorepo.md

 ## Some history about our client packages

-At first, we started with one package it was [sn-client-js](https://github.com/SenseNet/sn-client-js).
+At first, we started with one package [sn-client-js](https://github.com/SenseNet/sn-client-js).
 As time goes by it grow bigger and we felt like we need to do something.

 > We’ve started 2018 with a huge package refactor: we have divided our base sn-client-js package into several smaller ones and published them within a @sensenet scope.